openplans/shareabouts-api/doc/README.md

 credentials for connecting to your development database.
 This file will not be checked in to the repository.

+NOTE: If you are getting a "Peer authentication failed" error, you may need to set `HOST` in the DATABASES section to `localhost`.
+This is because Django attempts to connect to the database using UNIX sockets by default.
+More information on this error can be found [here](http://stackoverflow.com/questions/8167602/django-connection-to-postgresql-peer-authentication-failed/8232004#8232004)

 Then bootstrap the development database using the usual Django command:

     src/manage.py syncdb --migrate